lambdaisland/kaocha/doc/09_extending.md

 ### Tips for developing plugins

-Start with the boilerplate, i.e. a namespace + empty defplugin declaration.
+Start with the boilerplate, i.e., a namespace and empty defplugin declaration:

 ``` clojure
 (ns my.kaocha.plugin